FlaSpaceInst/EZ-RASSOR/dem_scripts/README.rst

 run_programs.sh run
 --------------------

-When you execute the script with the run command, you will be prompted with how many programs you would like to run, from 0 to 4.
+When you execute the script with the run command, you will be prompted to provide how many programs you would like to run, from 0 to 4.
 If in range and not 0, you will be prompted with what program would you like to run for each iteration.
 If you run more than 1 program, the output for each sequential execution will